amine-baaa/gruntwork-terraform-on-premise-cloud-aws-wan/README.md

 #### 4. **Network Function Group (Inspection)**

-- **Role**:
  - A centralized security layer for inspecting traffic between segments (Production, Staging, Shared Services, etc.).
-- **Functionality**:
  - All traffic is routed through inspection pods where it is analyzed and filtered based on security policies.
  - Ensures compliance and protects against potential threats.

 ### Updated Segment Traffic Table